Entrance to the ELC in August '25. Entrance to the ELC in August '25.

 Case for Support

-The ELC will replace the YMCA’s 51-year-old Mary Brenner Child Development Center at 231 E. Lincoln St., which has aged out of its capacity to fully meet the needs of families.
-The CDC is not compliant with the Americans with Disabilities Act; lacks flexible program spaces for youth development, educator learning, and parental accommodations; and requires navigating a busy intersection for access to the main facility’s amenities, such as its pools and gymnasiums, that CDC students enjoy and rely upon to build a foundation for lifelong healthy living.
+The ELC replaced the YMCA’s 51-year-old Mary Brenner Child Development Center (CDC) at 231 E. Lincoln St., which aged out of its capacity to fully meet the needs of families.
+The CDC was not compliant with the Americans with Disabilities Act; lacked flexible program spaces for youth development, educator learning, and parental accommodations; and required navigating a busy intersection for access to the main facility’s amenities, such as its pools and gymnasiums, that students enjoy and rely upon to build a foundation for lifelong healthy living.

-At the new center, caregivers will enjoy additional parking with easier pick-up and drop-off logistics.
-Caregivers, as well as teachers and staff, will also benefit from a one-story, ADA-accessible structure, making stairs navigation a thing of the past.
-A secure layout will ensure a safer operational and learning environment.
-Also, abundant natural light, inspiring colors conducive to educational and behavioral growth, and creative structural designs will provide a more welcoming and engaging environment.
+At the new center, caregivers enjoy additional parking with easier pick-up and drop-off logistics.
+Caregivers, as well as teachers and staff, also benefit from a one-story, ADA-accessible structure, making stairs navigation a thing of the past.
+A secure layout ensures a safer operational and learning environment.
+Also, abundant natural light, inspiring colors conducive to educational and behavioral growth, and creative structural designs provide a more welcoming and engaging environment.

 The ELC represents the first phase of our transformative two-phase Stronger Together Capital Campaign centered on community partnerships, growth, and enhanced well-being.